fudge88/miumiu/TESTING.md

 <h5 id=development></h5>

 ## **Development Testing**
-Debug=True
-The app was constantly testing with debugger locally: debug=True throughout all the development process.
-Every time when there was an error (when app crashed), the debugger displayed an error message to the view,
-that allowed me to find the location of the error and fix it.
+Django give the user many gimmicks, one that is particulally useful in development is setting
+'Debug' in the settings.py file to 'True':

+> settings.py
+>> `DEBUG=True`

+This allows the app in progress to be tested with debugger locally.
+Where there is an error in
+the code, or if there is code missing, the locally rendered app would crash displaying a very
+specific error message, detailing where the error can be found and possibly how to fix it,
+i.e '{% endblock %} expected'.

 ---